top of page

 2. Industry Trends

-Generally speaking, fall is a popular season to publish books of many genres, including life stories and family history books.
+Generally, fall is a popular season to publish books of many genres, including life stories and family history books.
 While this brings increased book-buying activity, it can also be more challenging for smaller-scale projects to stand out.
-Alternatively, authors may consider whether their subgenre may be better suited for a release in a different season.
-January, for instance, is great for inspirational titles supporting New Year’s resolutions, while February is appropriate for romance-themed stories.
-Aligning with seasonal trends can help bring books to readers’ attention.
+Authors may consider whether their subgenre may be better suited for a release in a different season.

 3. Audience Trends